milofultz/tinybrainfans/wiki/Programming/Javascript/js__arrays.md

 ### reduce

 `reduce` will iterate through the items in the array and operate the callback function on each one, passing the previous value's result post-callback.
 Because of this, `reduce` can be used to build most array methods from scratch.
+That being said, usually using the more specific methods and currying them results in more readable code[1].

 `reduce` takes up to two params: the callback function, and the initial value.